 Step 1 – Install Privoxy Server

-By default, the Privoxy package is not included in the Oracle Linux default repo, so you will need to add the EPEL repo to your server.
+By default, the Privoxy package is not included in the Oracle Linux default repo, so you will need to compile it from the source.

-First, install the EPEL using the following command:
+First, install the required packages using the following command:

-Once the EPEL repo is installed, you can install Privoxy with the following command:
+Next, compile the Privoxy with the following command:

 Step 2 – Configure Privoxy Proxy